= Cara's Favorite

 Upscale Hawaiian cuisine.
 Open for breakfast, lunch, and dinner.

 Aulani’s premier beachside restaurant consists of three open-air dining areas, each representing Uncle’s fishing shack in various stages of add-ons.
-Ocean breezes and sunsets views are at a premium, so plan to arrive in time to enjoy the sun sinking into the sea with music from Off the Hook next-door adding to the ambience.
+Ocean breezes and sunset views are at a premium, so plan to arrive in time to enjoy the sun sinking into the sea with music from Off the Hook next-door adding to the ambiance.
 Inventive entrées prepared from local and sustainable ingredients as well as safe, standard fare make up ‘Ama‘Ama’s menu.
 A crispy Singaporean pepper shrimp appetizer lightly coated with panko served over sweet-sour Thai ketchup and accompanied by crisp, green papaya and a scattering of cherry tomatoes and sweet peppers is tasty if not fantastic.
-An even better choice is the Maui onion au gratin soup with sweet onions cutting the richness of the broth, thick with a golden brown cheese crust.
-Or sample the ahi tuna poke, traditional in Hawaii, marinated in soy and sesame oil and served with rice chips for scooping and a lovely avocado mousse.
+An even better choice is the Maui onion au gratin soup with sweet onions cutting the richness of the broth, thick with a golden-brown cheese crust.
+Or sample the ahi tuna poke, traditional in Hawaii, marinated in soy and sesame oil, served with rice chips for scooping and a lovely avocado mousse.

 Hawaiian regional and global buffet.
 Open for breakfast and dinner.